As of 1 August 2016 the monetary limit for new minor civil claims will reduce from $25 000 to $12 000.

 In which court is a civil claim started?

 The amount of money or damages being claimed usually determines the Court in which a claim should be started.
-Acts of parliament and court rules set the monetary limits for the types of claims which courts can deal with.
-These limits are:
+Under the the monetary limits for the types of claims which courts can deal with are [Magistrates Court Act 1991 ss 3 and 8]:

-Claims can also be made in the Supreme Court, but there are cost penalties which can apply if the amount of the judgment awarded by the Supreme Court falls below a certain amount.
-The amount depends on the type of claim.
-In a personal injuries claim at least $150 000 must be recovered to avoid the cost penalties.
+Claims can also be made in the Supreme Court, but there are cost penalties under the Supreme Court Civil Rules 2006 [r 263] which can apply if the amount of the judgment awarded by the Supreme Court falls below a certain amount.
+The amount depends on the type of claim (for claims arising from motor vehicle accidents, at least $150 000 must be awarded to avoid costs penalties; for defamation claims, $25 000 must be awarded; and for other claims, $75 000).
+There are also penalties if the amount awarded is less than an offer of settlement filed with the court and not accepted [see r 188].

 The procedures that are followed in the District Court and the Supreme Court are very nearly the same as each other.
 Whilst there are many similarities with the procedural steps in all of the Courts, generally the procedures have been simplified in the Magistrates Court.